CaptainCrowbar/prion-lib/rs-core/channel.md

-The return value from `run()` indicates which channel was responsible for ending the run and the exception it threw, if any; both members will be null if the dispatch set is empty.
+The return value from `run()` indicates which channel was responsible for ending the run and the exception it threw, if any; both members will be null if the dispatch set was empty when `run()` was called.
 The result type's `rethrow()` function will rethrow the exception if it is not null, otherwise do nothing.
 The `why()` function returns a flag summarizing the reason for the run to stop.

-The `stop()` function closes all channels and waits for them to finish; the destructor calls this.
+The `stop()` function closes all channels and waits for any currently running event handlers to finish.